abdusco/Lib.AspNetCore.Auth.Intranet/README.md

 - Name: Hostname resolved for the IP.
   Hostname resolution times out after 1 second, you can adjust it with `options.HostnameResolutionTimeout` option.
+  If it times out, IP address is used as the name.
 - NameIdentifier: IP address

 You can hook up to `options.Events.OnAuthenticated` and modify the claims principal.